ISTEQ-BV/ET/README.md

 General purpose expression templates library for C++20.

-Intended mostly for CFD and otgher HPC applications.
+Intended mostly for CFD and other HPC applications.

 Building
 --------